PH875/FakeNewsDetection_Project/README.md

 ### Setup
 1. Download (and possibly extract) this repository
-2. In the terminal navigate to the downloaded repository
+2. In the terminal, navigate to the downloaded repository
 3. Create the environment using
    ```bash
    conda env create -f environment.yml